pingcap/docs/sql-statements/sql-statement-drop-resource-group.md

 # DROP RESOURCE GROUP

-You can use the `DROP RESOURCE GROUP` statement to drop a resource group in the currently selected database.
+You can use the `DROP RESOURCE GROUP` statement to drop a resource group.

 ## Synopsis